sumankndl/taxGenerator/README.md

 # taxGenerator
 #Australian tax Generator
-#Create tax generator on the basis of Resident tax rates table using if-else statement.
+#Create tax generator on the basis of Resident tax rates table available in Tax_table.docx using if-else statement.